lannan/UnsuperBinTrans/README.md

 Iftakhar Ahmad (University of South Carolina), Lannan Luo (George Mason University).

-The source code, datasets, and trained model will be released soon.
+The source code and datasets are available in this repository.

 # UnsuperBinTrans